sdaves/espruino-caffeinated/readme.md

 Notes
 ---

-There is currently a bug with espruino under linux.
+There is currently a bug with connecting Espruino to linux.
 When the board is first connected, run:

     make clearserial